AzethMeron/Zeke-2.0/README.md

 - Music bot features (only youtube)
 - Programmable Welcome/Farewell messages.
 - Dice rolling.
+- Levels (basic but it does work)
 - Very easily expandable "engine"
 - Own command parser (perhaps discord.py one is better but...
 ANYWAY)
 - Support for multiple servers (guilds, with separate variables & stuff)

 More features on the way.
+Moderation feature TODO